Skip to the content.

 Chapter takeaway

-Good extraction starts before query syntax: choose input sources that make behavior repeatable.
+Good extraction starts before query syntax: choose input sources that make behavior repeatable, and freeze parsed inputs or prepared queries when repeated-work cost matters more than one-off setup cost.